couchbaselabs/tuqtng/docs/n1ql-v1.md

 When an `AS` identifier collides with a document property in the same scope, the identifier always refers to the `AS` alias and **NOT** the document property.
 This allows for consistent behavior in scenarios where an identifier only collides with some of the documents.

-The left-most portion of a dotted identifier may refer to the name of the datasource.
+The left-most portion of a dotted identifier may refer to the name of the bucket.
 For example:

     SELECT beer.name FROM beer

 In this query `beer.name` is simply a more formal way of expressing `name`.

-If the identifier is the name of a datasource, it refers to the whole object in the current context.
+If the identifier is the name of a bucket, it refers to the whole object in the current context.
 For example

     SELECT * FROM beer WHERE beer = {"name": "bud"}

-  This query would perform an exact match of candidate documents from the beer datasource against the specified object literal.
+  This query would perform an exact match of candidate documents from the beer bucket against the specified object literal.

+Identifiers referring to bucket names, aliases, or document properties are case-sensitive.
+Identifiers referring to function names are case-insensitive.

 ## Appendix 2 - Functions